The Peninsula Hong Kong

 • The Five-Star hotel has long been a pioneer: its flagship fine-dining eatery, Gaddi’s, was Hong Kong’s first traditional French restaurant and remains at the top of the culinary scene.

-• Chesa was the first (and is one of only two) classic Swiss restaurants, a surreal escape of timber framed Alpine “cabin” serving raclette and fondue.
+• Chesa was the first (and is one of only two) classic Swiss restaurants, a surreal escape of timber-framed Alpine “cabin” serving raclette and fondue.

-• On the highest floor is Felix, the Philippe Stark-designed contemporary European eatery, a big a draw for its glitz, glamour and views as well as for its excellent food.
+• On the highest floor is Felix, the Philippe Stark-designed contemporary European eatery, a big draw for its glitz, glamour and views as well as for its excellent food.

 Amenities